 The ultimate goal of the SM-DI program is to expose the students to as much as possible during their stay at Barry University .
 Providing a wide variety of experiences helps to shape the student as they prepare to standout as professionals in all diving-related industries.

-Examples of some recent student experiences are:
+Examples of student experiences are:

 Attendance at the Diving Equipment and Marketing Association (DEMA) Trade Show